Dave Parker, hard-hitting Hall of Fame outfielder nicknamed 'the Cobra,' dies at 74

 Parker was elected to the Hall of Fame by a special committee in December.
 The induction ceremony in Cooperstown, New York, is set for July 27.

 “We join the baseball family in remembering Dave Parker.
-His legacy will be one of courage and leadership, matched only by his outstanding accomplishments on the field,” Hall chairman Jane Forbes Clark said in a statement.
+His legacy will be one of courage and leadership, matched only by his outstanding accomplishments on the field,” Hall chairman Jane Forbes Clark said.
 “His election to the Hall of Fame in December brought great joy to him, his family and all the fans who marveled at his remarkable abilities.”

 Born on June 9, 1951 in Grenada, Mississippi, Parker grew up in Cincinnati and was a three-sport star at Courter Tech High School.